nga-pham/booking-website/spec-design-booking-website.md

 User can choose services from dropdown list.
 Default is "All treatments and venues".
 If user choose it, they will choose all services.

 User can choose date from date picker.
 Default is today’s date.
+All previous day is disabled.

 User can choose time from time picker.
 Default start time is "00:00" and end time is "24:00".